 I know, I know.
 We’re a HubSpot partner that constantly touts the benefits of content marketing.
 You can read countless posts on our blog about the benefits of blogging and social media.
 But this tip is important and can set you up for success with your other app marketing efforts.

 Inbound content created with app promotion in mind should go beyond regular blogging and social media.
 Creating a demo video is a fabulous way to introduce users to your app.
-Promo videos can be used across a variety of platforms, including blogs, landing pages, and in app store descriptions.
-Need a little inspiration?
-Let’s take a look a few popular videos from Uber and Hotel Tonight.
+Promo videos can be used across a variety of platforms, including blogs, landing pages, and in-app store descriptions.

 Planet of the Apes: “Dr. Zaius: You are right, I have always known about man.
 From the evidence, I believe his wisdom must walk hand in hand with his idiocy.
 His emotions must rule his brain.
 He must be a warlike creature who gives battle to everything around him, even himself.”